 Future TrueNAS SCALE releases can introduce instability or require configuration changes affecting this legacy feature.

-TrueNAS offers the Use as Home Share option, found in the Add SMB and Edit SMB screen Advanced Options settings in the Other Options section, for organizations or SMEs that want to use a single SMB share to provide a personal directory to every user account.
+The Use as Home Share option, found in the Add SMB and Edit SMB screen Advanced Options settings in the Other Options section, is an available option for organizations or SMEs that want to use a single SMB share to provide a personal directory to every user account.

 With home shares, each user is given a personal home directory when connecting to the share.
 These home directories are not accessible by other users.
 You can use only one share as the home share, but you can create as many non-home shares as you need or want.

-Creating an SMB home share requires configuring the system storage and joining Active Directory.
+Creating an SMB home share requires configuring the system storage and provisioning local users or joining Active Directory.

 Go to Credentials > Local Users and click Add.
 Create a new user name and password.